Brother SE400 Sewing and Embroidery Machine Review

-Being an Amazon best seller, I had to give this model a try to see if it lived up to the hype.
+Being an Amazon best seller (just like Brother’s CS6000i sewing machine), I had to give this model a try to see if it lived up to the hype.
+Read our Brother SE400 sewing and embroidery machine review below to see what we think.

 - Computerized sewing / 4×4 Embroidery machine